nrenteria/navi/README.md

 # Quick Setup
 1. Clone this repository.
 2. Create a virtualenv: virtualenv venv
-3. Enter into the virtual environment: venv/bin/activate
+3. Enter into the virtual environment: source venv/bin/activate
 4. Install the requirements: pip3 install -r requirements.txt
 3. Open a second terminal window and start a local Redis server within virtual environment (for ubuntu: $redis-server)
 4. Open a third terminal window and start a Celery worker within virtual environment: celery -A application.celery worker --loglevel=info